Anwealso/ReLOaD/README.md

 In order to train this behaviour, the agent is trained in a custom simulator to control the movement of a non-holonomic mobile robot to explore its environment with the goal of accurately identifying a set of known-position target objects randomly scattered around the environment.
 The robots goal is given a certain time budget to explore the environmen and its goal is to collect as much information as possible by taking as many high-quality observations of the targets as possible.
 Essentially the agent tries to plan the most 'informative' path through the environment.

-The entire simulator environment was built in python using Pygame for rendering and the interface built purely using the Gymnasium API.
+The entire simulator environment was built in python using Pygame for rendering, and the simulator was interfaced with the RL models using the Gymnasium API.

 <p align="center">
   <img src="demo_image.jpg" style="width:50%"/>
 </p>

-The formal problem definition MDP as implemented in the Gymnasoum environment is as follows:
+The formal problem definition MDP as implemented in the Gymnasium environment is as follows:
 - State Space:
 ```python
 self.observation_space = spaces.utils.flatten_space(